fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Richard Sprague, [So Should I Eat Apples, or Not?](https://medium.com/neodotlife/review-of-viome-f024423a3d3a) (_NEO.LIFE_, February 2018).

 {% include alert.html class='danger' title='Reading reflection' text="
-Everyone writes on the same question today: Which perspective do you find more compelling why?
-What expertise is required to understand how to 'end' obesity?
-Is that ever possible?
+Everyone writes on the same question today: What is your opinion on genetically informed diets?
+Take a broad philosophical approach to answering the question.
+Avoid simplistic and unhelpful conclusions like "if it works than it's good".
+Sure, that's true for everything.
+The real question is: can they EVER work?
+And if they COULD, would that entail a health/productive relationship to food?
 "%}